 - the recommendation of the Training Committee of the Program for Neural Injury and Plasticity.

-- participation in the Neural Injury and Plasticity Journal Club that meets weekly throughout the Fall and Spring semesters at noon on Fridays;
+- participation in the Neural Injury and Plasticity Journal Club that meets weekly throughout the Fall and Spring semesters;

 - monthly meetings to discuss topics in neural injuy and recovery;